hugovdm/vite/docs/guide/env-and-mode.md

 ```

 As `vite build` runs a production build by default, you can also change this and run a development build by using a different mode and `.env` file configuration:
+**FIXME: This is confusing.
+Does env.testing affect whether it's a prodution build or a development build?
+Does specifying --mode=testing _not_ affect the build mode, so one has to specify both that _and_ NODE_ENV in .env.testing?**

 ```[.env.testing]
 NODE_ENV=development